Industrial year

 A person working at a desk with 3 monitors

-All our students are encouraged to spend a year working in the computing industry between the second and third taught years of their degree to enhance their employability on graduation.
+All our students are encouraged to spend time working in the computing industry through placement options during their degree to enhance their employability on graduation.

 We offer a variety of degree schemes that include an integrated year in industry, which will form a compulsory and assessed part of your course.
 These industrial year placements are real paid jobs offered by a range of employers, from very small companies right up to large international corporations, both in the UK and abroad.